mchliyah/snow-crash/level14/resources/explain.md

 ## Observation

-the level contain nothing no files or binary .
+the level contain nothing no files or binary.

-but sense we have used the reverse engineering tool Ghidra in previous levels we thought that we can use it here too and there no binary left other then getflag itselfe.
+But sense we have used the reverse engineering tool Ghidra in previous levels we thought that we can use it here too and there no binary left other then getflag itselfe.

 *belive me you wont think about it at first haha*

-exploiting it sayse "you should not reverse this you should not reverse this", we did it anyway
+exploiting it sayse "you should not reverse this you should not reverse this", we did it anyway.

 ---

 ## Steps to Solve
-as the prev level we copy the binary and will use Ghidra to reverse the binary.
+As the prev level we copy the binary and will use Ghidra to reverse the binary.

 ### Step 1: Transfer the Binary
 1. From the VM, transfer the `getflag` binary to local machine for analysis.